+A diagnostic mammogram is performed for women who have a history of breast disease, are experiencing new symptoms or have an abnormality identified on a screening mammogram.
 During a diagnostic mammogram, more pictures are taken to carefully study the breast condition.
 In most cases, special images involve magnification to make a small area of suspicious breast tissue easier to evaluate.

 The Bethany Simpson Breast Center is one of the first facilities in the area to offer 3-D mammography (tomosynthesis) with CView™ technology.
 Our Selenia® Dimensions® 3-D system from Hologic, the worldwide leader in mammography, is revolutionizing the way breast cancer is detected by offering a superior mammogram for all breast types.